 Here’s the thing.
 It wasn’t that each role was stressing me out.
 Not at all!
 It was only ONE aspect of ONE of my roles: grading.
 That’s it!
 Just grading.
 That killjoy was robbing me of my energy, sanity, and happiness in all three of those roles.
 Grading had me getting to school earlier and earlier, staying at school longer and longer, staying up later and later, just so I could keep my head above water.
 And any time when I would think about taking a break, grading would whisper in my ear about all that still needed to be done, while planting a vision of an ever growing stack of papers.
 Then I would wake up a little earlier, work a little longer, and stay up a little later.

-I knew it was bad when I was at school daydreaming about how nice it would if I were single, like a few of my professors from college, so that I could just focus on handling grades to be a better teacher.
+I knew it was bad when I was at school daydreaming about how nice it would be if I were single–like a few of my professors from college–so that I could just focus on handling grades and be a better teacher.
 That’s low.
-I was wishing I lived in a world without my wife and kids just so I could slay the grading dragon.
-Or was I chasing it?
+I was wishing I lived in a world that didn’t include my wife and kids just so I could slay the grading dragon–Or was I chasing it?

 When I realized just how far gone I was, I decided that year seven was the end of my teaching career.
-It was mid-October when I started saying it out loud.
-And when I started talking about it, I realized how complicated of a move this would be.
+During mid-October, I started saying it out loud.
+And when I first began talking about it, I realized how complicated of a move this would be.
 I owned a house and my wife took care of our home and kids full-time.
 I couldn’t just hope to find a job that replaced my salary and benefits.
 And there was the issue of timing.
 There were seven months remaining in the school year.
 How was I going to do this?

 It turns out that I was misreading where the conversation was going, where my friend’s heart was.
 Matt is intense and direct.
-When he needs to, he doesn’t pull punches, and in this conversation, he hit me with some truth.
-It was just what I needed to hear.
-He was full of care and concern, and by the time we were done talking, I was full of hope and on the road to recovery!
+When he needs to, he doesn’t pull punches, and in this conversation, he hit me hard with some real truth.
+And it was just what I needed to hear.
+He was full of care and concern, and by the time we were done talking, I was hopeful and on the road to recovery!

 After he asked why I wanted to quit, here’s the gist of how the conversation went: